It was disappointing when Total War: Warhammer was released on Windows with no signs of a macOS version.

 - Intel Iris Graphics 540 & 550 cards released from 2016 onwards

 The following graphics cards are capable of running the game, but do not consistently meet the standards required for official support:

 - All Nvidia cards with 1 GB VRAM released from 2012 onwards

 - All Intel Iris and Iris Pro cards released from 2013 onwards apart from the 540 and 550 cards listed above.

 But why did it take so long?

 Feral Interactive released a Linux version of the game a long time ago and yet the Mac version was nowhere to be found.
 The silence and delays were frustrating, but in Feral’s defense, the reason behind such delay was well known: Apple’s Metal API.

-A few months ago, Feral broke the silence and explained that Metal’s state was preventing them from releasing their latest games on Mac.
-Metal was promising, but it was still too young and lacked key features.
+Feral eventually broke the silence and explained that the state of Metal was preventing them from releasing their latest games on Mac.
+The technology was promising, but it was still too young and lacked key features.
 Other developers shared with me similar concerns behind closed doors.

-Most developers preferred not to be too public regarding Metal’s shortcomings (probably to avoid a conflict with Apple), but things are finally moving in the right direction.
-With the release of MacOS 10.12.4, Metal gained key features that have finally enabled Feral to move forward:
+For a long time, developers decided to keep Metal’s shortcomings private (probably to avoid a conflict with Apple), but the situation was bad.
+Luckily, things are moving in the right direction now.
+With the release of Sierra 10.12.4, Metal gained key features that have finally enabled Feral to move forward:

 We welcome the arrival of another update to macOS Sierra, 10.12.4, which brings our upcoming Mac games that much closer to release…